Parker2107/Parker2107/README.md

 📲 OTP login via phone number
 💰 Razorpay payment gateway integration
 📍 Dynamic address picker and real-time cart sync
-🏗️ Built for production use with real API calls and modular architecture
+🏗️ Built for production use with GCP API calls, using Location perms from the user

 ---